-- Expensive terminal lease contracts through First Data Global Leasing: Some merchants have complained about not being aware that they were signing into a 4-year terminal lease.
+- Expensive terminal leases through First Data Global Leasing: Merchants have complained about not being aware that they were signing into a four-year terminal lease.
 The whole “not being aware” part can be chalked up to the merchant not fully understanding how leasing works.
-I personally think terminal leasing is unnecessary to begin with.
-If you’re a small merchant, and you only need a few terminals, then why not just buy them?
+In almost all cases, terminal leasing is unnecessary.
+Even with the re-programming fees, it’s much more affordable to buy your terminals outright.
 They don’t cost much these days.
-Leases make sense for bigger organizations that need many terminals, and don’t have the upfront capital to invest in buying them.

 - Withholding of funds/termination of accounts: This can happen for a number of reasons.
 Chargebacks and/or suspicious charges can easily raise a red flag that will either get you suspended or shut down.
 Both First Data and Wells Fargo have been known to be a bit trigger-happy when it comes to holding funds or terminating accounts.
 You’re going to want to learn how to avoid holds and minimize chargebacks if you plan on signing up with WFMS.

 - Enhanced Billback: Wells Fargo and First Data are also known for using a billing technique called enhanced billback, which isn’t the most transparent billing method, to say the least.

 - Poor Customer Service: We found many complaints alleging poor or even nonexistent customer service.
-I really wouldn’t expect much from such a large bureaucratic organization like Wells Fargo.
-While a big processor doesn’t always have bad customer service, it does seem to be a strong trend based on my experience.
-A good account rep can help you avoid this pitfall.
-Get in touch with us and we can help you find a good rep to deal with.
+I really wouldn’t expect much from such a large bureaucratic organization as Wells Fargo.
+While big processors don’t always have bad customer service, it seems to be a strong trend.

-- Increasing of Fees After Sign-Up: Although Wells Fargo has a right to increase fees, it’s still a hard thing to swallow for any merchant.
+- Increased Fees After Sign-Up: Although Wells Fargo has a right to increase fees, it’s still a hard thing to swallow for any merchant.
 And judging by the number of complaints I’ve read about this matter, it seems WFMS likes to raise its rates frequently.

 Positive Reviews & Testimonials: